silverwind/smol-toml/README.md

 ## Performance
 A note on these performance numbers: in some highly synthetic tests, other parsers such as `fast-toml` greatly outperform other parsers, mostly due to their lack of compliance with the spec.
-For example, to parse a string, `fast-toml` skips the entire string while `smol-toml` does validate the string, costing a fair chair of performance.
+For example, to parse a string, `fast-toml` skips the entire string while `smol-toml` does validate the string, costing a fair share of performance.

-The ~5MB test file used for benchmark here is filled with random data which attempts to be close-ish to reality.
-The idea is to have a file relatively close to a real-world application.
+The ~5MB test file used for benchmark here is filled with random data which attempts to be close-ish to reality in terms of structure.
+The idea is to have a file relatively close to a real-world application, with moderately sized strings etc.

 The large TOML generator can be found [here](https://gist.github.com/cyyynthia/e77c744cb6494dabe37d0182506526b9)